patriciagaruiz/FINANCIAL-DATA-SET/README.md

 ![Graf8](https://user-images.githubusercontent.com/99502330/162595684-34a2297a-8204-4cc3-9e91-03db6425483f.png)

 The average district salary could be considered as a reference to determine the loan payments.
 A conservative approach it would be considering maximum of 50% of the average district salary to define the loan payment.
 There are 18 loans that were not payed which the payment amount it is over 50% of the average district salary.

+Transaction database stores balance after transaction.
+I used this information to discover account balance (max(date) by account).

+I split accounts based on different amount ranges: LOW_SCORE (negative balance), REGULAR (up to € 40.000), GOOD (up to € 80,000) and VIP (above € 80,000).

 <h2 align="left"> Actions to minimize the losses </h2>